Sør-Varanger Municipality: Archaeology

 In 2015 rock carvings, estimatedly dated to 4200–5200 B.C. were found at Tømmerneset on Gamneset, several kilometers outside Kirkenes.
 The carvings were discovered along an old path used by reindeers—between two crags—by an archaeologist traveling between existing excavation sites at Gamneset.
 (A planned oil terminal will expectedly shut out the general public, from the site of the carvings.)

 Leisure

 Popular leisure activities include salmon fishing in one of the numerous rivers, hunting for moose and grouse, and snowmobile driving.
 Many inhabitants also own and frequently use a cabin located in more remote parts of the municipality.

+Environmental issues

+Environmental issues: The mining company Sydvaranger, got a renewal (2024) of their permit for discharges from mining; As of Q1 2026, a media outlet is saying that the government is doing case-work on a petition for having the permit rescinded.